jonasherfort/simple-modern-uv/README.md

 ## How to Use This Template

-> [!NOTE]
-> By default this template uses MIT license.
+> [!NOTE] By default this template uses MIT license.
+> If you want a different license or are not publishing your project as open source,
-> After using, remember to check `license` in pyproject.yaml and update the LICENSE file.
+> update `license` in pyproject.yaml and the LICENSE file.
+> If desired, you may delete the `.github/workflows/publish.yml` file if you are not
+> publishing to PyPI.

+The template can be used in two ways.
+Option 1 is quickest.
+For more flexibility, consider Option 2.

 ### Option 1: GitHub Template